Frequently Asked Questions

 Every facilitator and co-facilitator undergoes curriculum and camp training, covering topics such as safety issues, counselling, conflict resolution and teaching skills.

 Requirement to be one of our facilitator/co-facilitator – an adult with a child’s heart!

 Will snacks and lunch be provided?

+Yes, we will provide snacks such as cookies, fruit and sandwiches for snack time everyday.
 Lunch is provided every day except on field trip day, when children are required to bring their own packed lunch.
 Our provided lunches feature Western and local dishes such as pasta, chicken stew with rice, and sandwiches.

 My child has special dietary requirements – how do you accommodate his/her diet?

 We try our best to meet the needs of campers with special diets.
 We can provide Halal and vegetarian dishes (please indicate your requirements on the registration form).
 However, we do not have the resources to cater to campers who require a gluten-free or vegan diet, or those with food allergies.
 Parents may pack food for their children if they have such needs.

 What happens if my child falls ill or is injured at camp?

 Our camp has guidelines for treating sick or injured campers.
 Camp facilitators will attend and care for the child first, and notify the parents in the event of illness or injury.
 If we feel it is necessary for the camper to receive professional medical treatment, we will send him/her to the nearest clinic (about 100 metres from our centre).